 The symbols F (Fall), I (Interim), and S (Spring) indicate when each course is offered.
 The term core designates those courses in each department which meet the general graduation or core requirements of the discipline.
 The few courses which carry more or less than a single course credit are indicated; all others carry a single course credit.
 Courses regularly offering honor sections are indicated; honor registration in any course is possible subject to the approval of the instructor.
-Interim courses numbered W10 through W49 have no prerequisites; those numbered W50 through W49 have either prerequisites or other conditions.
-Courses numbered 500 and above and those marked with an asterisk () may be applied to Master of Arts in Teaching programs.
+Interim courses numbered W10 through W49 have no prerequisites; those numbered W50 through W99 have either prerequisites or other conditions.
+Courses numbered 500 and above and those marked with an asterisk () may be applied to graduate degree programs.